Rick Dugdale: Career

-Dugdale produced the Intrigo anthology, three stand-alone movies shot back to back across Europe.
-The films were shot primarily in Serbia, but also filmed on location in Belgium, Croatia and Slovenia.
-Intrigo is based upon a series of European bestsellers by the Swedish author Håkan Nesser.
-The thrillers, adapted by Daniel Alfredson & Ditta Bongenhielm, are stories interconnected by the Café Intrigo, which gives the three films their overall title.
-All three films were released in 2020, with Lionsgate serving as the distributor for the films in the US.
+Dugdale produced the Intrigo anthology, three stand-alone movies shot back-to-back across Europe.
+They were filmed primarily in Serbia, but also on location in Belgium, Croatia and Slovenia.
+Intrigo is based on a series of European bestsellers by the Swedish author Håkan Nesser.
+The thrillers, adapted by Daniel Alfredson & Ditta Bongenhielm, are stories interconnected by the Café Intrigo, which gives the films their overall title.
+All three were released in 2020, with Lionsgate serving as the distributor for the films in the US.
 Intrigo: Death of the Author, starring Ben Kingsley & Benno Fürmann, was released in theaters and on-demand in the US on January 17, 2020.
-Intrigo: Dear Agnes, starring Gemma Chan and, Intrigo: Samaria, starring Pheobe Fox, were released in theaters on-demand May 5, 2020.
-All three films are directed by Daniel Alfredson, the director of Enderby Entertainment’s Blackway.
+Intrigo: Dear Agnes, starring Gemma Chan, and Intrigo: Samaria, starring Phoebe Fox, were released in theaters and on-demand on May 5, 2020.
+All three films were directed by Daniel Alfredson.

-Dugdale finished post-production on the Second World War action thriller "Recon” in collaboration with Academy Award® winning director Robert Port.
-Recon released in the US on November 10, 2020.
-With Brainstorm Media set to distribute in the US.
+Dugdale finished post-production on the Second World War action thriller Recon in collaboration with Academy Award-winning director Robert Port.
+It was released in the US on November 10, 2020, with Brainstorm Media set to distribute.
 Recon had its world premiere at the 2019 Austin Film Festival.

-In May 2020, in the middle of a shutdown due to the COVID-19 pandemic, Dugdale announced Enderby Entertainment would begin shooting Zero Contact (FKA 92), with thewasire film being shot in demand across 17 countries.
-With Dugdale serving as director for the film.
-Dugdale remotely supervised the virtual shoot in each country, with the actors’ own homes serving as the set.
+In May 2020, in the middle of a shutdown due to the COVID-19 pandemic, Dugdale announced that Enderby Entertainment would begin shooting Zero Contact across 17 countries.
+As director, Dugdale remotely supervised the virtual shoot in each country, with the actors' own homes serving as the set.
 The production collaborated with the post-production team at People in the Park.

-Dugdale announced, in July 2020, that Enderby and tech developer Draganfly were teaming up to launch Safe Set Solutions for feature and TV productions.
-Safe Set Solutions will allow for resumption of filming on set during the global pandemic, by using a variety of prescreening tools and on-set protections to mitigate health threats.
-Draganfly has committed to purchase initial Safe Set Solutions for two upcoming Enderby feature productions, Firewatch and Legacy.
+Dugdale announced in July 2020 that Enderby and tech developer Draganfly were teaming up to launch Safe Set Solutions for feature and TV productions.
+This would allow for resumption of filming on set during the global pandemic, by using a variety of prescreening tools and on-set protections to mitigate health threats.
+Draganfly committed to purchase initial Safe Set Solutions for two upcoming Enderby feature productions, Firewatch and Legacy.

-In 2012, the Austin Film Festival announced the addition of a new “Enderby Entertainment Award” to the festival's screen writing competition.
-Finalists and winners are selected by Dugdale and Petrie.
+In 2012, the Austin Film Festival announced the addition of the Enderby Entertainment Award to the festival's screenwriting competition.
+Finalists and winners were to be selected by Dugdale and Petrie.